 SPEAR CHEAT SHEET

 FOR COMMITTEE MEMBERS

 The SPEAR committee is responsible for the analysis of the Serious (Product) Events and Adverse Reactions (S(P)EAR) reports submitted to the WMDA and evaluation of their imputability and impact.
 On a monthly basis, notable reports are discussed.
 Findings are periodically made available to the public and if there's an urgent need, they will issue a rapid alert notification.

 SPEAR REPORT LIFE CYCLE

-After the report is submitted to the WMDA, the medical advisor reviews it for completeness and asks follow-up questions if needed.
-When complete, the report is assigned to a committee member for review.
+After the report is submitted to WMDA, the medical advisor checks it for accuracy and completeness.
+If necessary, the reporter may be asked follow-up questions.
+When complete, reports are assigned to a committee member for review.
 Some reports are discussed at the monthly committee meeting.
-Once the review is complete, the WMDA office finalizes the report and enters the final outcomes in the SPEAR tool.
-Reviewed reports remain accesible for consultation and analysis.

-This process ensures thorough analysis and evaluation of SPEAR reports to address serious events and adverse reactions appropriately and timely.
+After review, WMDA office finalizes the report in the SPEAR tool.
+Reviewed reports stay accessible for analysis.
+This process ensures that serious events and adverse reactions are properly and promptly addressed through thorough analysis.

-QUESTIONS?